JTrainer-STORi/understanding_reconstruction/readme.md

 # Reconstructing MNIST example

-We have visualizations of the attack on MNIST and CIFAR-10 in `usage_example.ipynb`.
+We have visualizations of the attack on MNIST and CIFAR-10 in `basic_example.ipynb`.
 We outline basic usage, attacking a 2048-width model trained on binary MNIST
 ```
 #training a 2048 width model on binary mnist
 python3 train_model.py --n_epochs 1e6 --output_dir ./example_mnist/ --lr 4e-5 --dataset_name mnist_odd_even --train_set_size 200 --model_width 2048